 If you’re a nurse with student loans, check out our complete guide to student loan forgiveness for nurses.

-NURSE Corps Loan Repayment Program
+- Nurse Corps Loan Repayment Program

 Applications are only accepted once a year.
 Before applying, check out the program requirements and guidelines to see if it’s a good fit for you.

 Only payments made after October 2007 qualify for this program.
-To help you stay on track, be sure to fill out the Employment Certification for Public Service Loan Forgiveness form and submit it to FedLoan Servicing, which is the loan servicer for this particular program.
-The good news is that unlike forgiveness with an income-driven plan, your forgiven loans under PSLF are not considered taxable income.
+To help you stay on track, be sure to fill out an employment certification form and submit it to FedLoan Servicing, which is the loan servicer for this particular program.
+Unlike forgiveness through an income-driven plan, your forgiven balance under PSLF will not be considered taxable income.

-Alaska’s SHARP program is designed to recruit healthcare professionals to work in specified shortage areas in exchange for loan assistance.
+Alaska’s SHARP program is designed to recruit health care professionals to work in specified shortage areas in exchange for loan assistance.